CodeLaboratory-Patrick/Flutter_ExpenseTracker/README.md

 - **Metadata** in Flutter provides additional information about classes, methods, or widgets, enabling better context, compilation directives, and improved code readability.
 - The **@override** and **@required** annotations are two of the most common examples, helping developers enforce constraints and clarify behavior.
 - Metadata can be custom-created to suit specific requirements, which can be useful for advanced documentation or tool-based analysis.
-- Understanding and using metadata properly helps make your Flutter applications more reliable, maintainable, and easier to understand for other developers.

 ## References
 - [Dart Language Tour - Metadata](https://dart.dev/guides/language/language-tour#metadata)